erwanm/tdc-tools/docs/umls-mesh-utilities/index.md

 Note: the output contains all the descendant concepts as first column, and for each concept the second column contains a space-separated list containing the different ways this node was reached.
 Each element in the list is a triple `<depth>,<parent CUI>,<relation>`.
 In the default setting `<relation>` is always `RN` (Relation Narrower), but this can be extended with options `-i` or `-I`.

-## `collect-mesh-hierarchy.py`: extract all the concepts more specific than the input MeSH descriptor
+## Extract all the concepts more specific than the input MeSH descriptor

 This script is similar to `collect-umls-hierarchy.py` but uses MeSH descriptors instead of UMLS CUIs and reads the MeSH data.
 It reads a list of MeSH concepts (one by line) from STDIN and extracts all their 'descendants' according to the MeSH hierarchy.